sfraney/wilderness_pathfinder_connections/content/contact-old.md

 ## 8\.
 ARE DONATIONS TAX-DEDUCTIBLE?

-Yes!
-Wilderness Pathfinder Connections is a 501(c)(3) nonprofit organization, and your donations are tax-deductible to the extent allowed by law.
+Not just yet.
+Wilderness Pathfinder Connections is a nonprofit organization that has applied for 501(c)(3) tax-exempt status and currently awaiting determination from the IRS on our 501(c)(3) application.

 ---